salesforce-ux/design-system-starter-kit/README.md

 1. Run `npm run dev` (or `gulp`)
 1. Open <http://localhost:3000>

-That's it!
+That’s it!
 You can start by editing the `app/views/index.html` file and build awesome prototypes.

 ## Deploy to Heroku